Azure AD Connect sync: Prevent accidental deletes

 - Under Actions to the right, select Search Connector Space.

 - In the pop-up under Scope, select Disconnected Since and pick a time in the past.
 Click Search.
 This page provides a view of all objects about to be deleted.
 By clicking each item, you can get additional information about the object.
 You can also click Column Setting to add additional attributes to be visible in the grid.

 [!NOTE] If you aren't sure all deletes are desired, and wish to go down a safer route.
 You can use the PowerShell cmdlet:

 Enable-ADSyncExportDeletionThreshold to set a new threshold rather than disabling the threshold which could allow undesired deletions.

 If all the deletes are desired, then do the following:

 - To retrieve the current deletion threshold, run the PowerShell cmdlet

 Get-ADSyncExportDeletionThreshold.
-Provide an Azure AD Global Administrator account and password.
 The default value is 500.

 - To temporarily disable this protection and let those deletes go through, run the PowerShell cmdlet: